Campaign History of the 151e Régiment d'Infanterie - I

 At 0550 hrs, the regiment is ordered to retake Villeneuve-lès-Charleville.
 The village is not occupied by the Germans but they have been shelling it without let up.
 To assist the regiment, General Grossetti provides a group of artillery to back them up.
 2 Bat. is ordered to attack a crest 1500 meters to the south of the church, which is oriented southeast by northwest and cut in two by a small woods.
 One company is deployed to the right, entrenched in individual fighting positions, another company to the left of this and the other two companies in the woods.
 The 3 Bat. will remain temporarily in place.

 The artillery support begins around 0600 hrs, but the Germans retaliate fiercely in kind, their shrapnel beating the road from Villeneuve-lès-Charleville to Chapton, causing serious losses to the units advancing along it.
 2 Bat. launches its attack at 0710 hrs in conjunction with the 94 RI.
 The 6 and 7 Cos. are put in the first line, 8 Co. echeloned to the left rear, and 5 Co. guarding the rear.
 By 0800 hrs a second artillery group from the 62 RA.
-The village, approached from the west, is easily traversed by 1000 hrs and the companies take up position on the other side.
-The 5 Co. also moves up to occupy it with the other companies.
-This operation takes the better part of the morning to complete.
+The units were only able to advance slowly as both sides artillery dueled away and Villeneuve was again subjected to a fierce bombardment.
+The elements of the 151 only managed to reach La Villeneuve by 1000 hrs, having taken 2 hours to cover the 1,200 meters that separated the village from their point of departure in Bois du Bout de la Ville.
+The 5 Co. also managed to moves up to occupy the village with the other companies.
+Some troops unable to maneuver under artillery fire, had crammed themselves into the cellars of the ruined homes and were reluctant to come out.
 At 1100 hrs, 3 Bat. cooperates in the occupation of Villeneuve-lès-Charleville by sending up two companies with the other two left in the Bois de la Branle in liaison with the 94 RI.
 Until noon, the fighting is contained primarily to the two sides' dueling artilleries.
 However, at 1145 hrs regiment is advised that German forces are in the Bois de la Branle and that the new fighting line of the 42 DI must be drawn back following a retreat of the right wing.
 The 151 RI is ordered to hold the farm at Villeneuve-lès-Charleville, 2 Bat. and companies of 3 Bat. in Villeneuve-lès-Charleville, and 1 Bat. south of the village in the woods.

 But while 151 RI had reoccupied the village, a very strong German attack was launched against 162 RI at Bois des Grandes-Garennes and Bois de Botrait, inflicting significant losses on the regiment.
 The 162 RI falls back first to Soizy, the southern portion of the Bois de Botrait and the Bois de Saint-Gond, and then further to the height of Montgivroux Road.
 With this the right wing of 42 DI bends back to the south, threatening the liaison with the Moroccan Division.
 The 94 RI also falls back under pressure from German attacks, forcing the 16 BCP to evacuate the Bois de la Branle to regroup at Chapton.
 All units are now on the fighting line and fairly mixed up with each other.
 It takes General Grossetti's presence in-person to stop the units from retreating further.
 Throughout the morning and early afternoon, a series of ebbing and flowing movements occur, all very imprecise and at times contradictory in various accounts of the day.